skip to Main Content

 Dosage

-There have been very few clinical studies in terms of dosages for Evening Primrose.
+There have been very few clinical studies in terms of dosages for Evening Primrose in integrative health practices.
 Trials that were carried out used a low dose: 1 – 8 grams daily for adults and half that dose for children.
 This was with oil that contained 8 – 10% gamma-linolenic acid.

-On a general note, it is suggested that you begin at a lower dose and build up gradually.
+On a general note, it is suggested that you begin at a lower dose and build up gradually, just like with any regular mild or strong medicine you would take.

 How to Preserve This Plant

-The leaves, flowers, seeds, and roots can be kept for up to six months if they have been thoroughly dried after harvesting.
+The leaves, flowers, seeds, and roots of Evening Primrose can be preserved for up to six months if they have been thoroughly dried after harvesting.
+Proper drying and storage are crucial to maintain the plant’s beneficial properties, especially for those interested in evening primrose oil supplementation or using the plant as a dietary supplement.

-Spread the leaves, flowers, seeds, or pieces of washed root out on a paper towel, a clean dishcloth, or a drying rack in a single layer.
-The area must be well ventilated and warm.
-Turn the plant material over every few days so all of it is exposed to air.
+To dry, spread the leaves, flowers, seeds, or pieces of washed root out in a single layer on a paper towel, a clean dishcloth, or a drying rack.
+The drying area should be well ventilated and warm, ideally with low humidity to prevent mold growth.
+Turning the plant material over every few days ensures even exposure to air, which helps in preserving the quality of the plant.

 What Plants Resemble Evening Primrose?